 Dorie Clark explains how to identify the ideas that set you apart and promote them successfully.
 The key is to recognize your own value, cultivate your expertise, and put yourself out there.

 Featuring vivid examples and drawing on interviews with Seth Godin, Dan Pink, David Allen, Robert Cialdini, and other thought leaders, Clark teaches readers how to develop a big idea, leverage existing affiliations, and build a community of followers.
 She offers not mere self-promotion but an opportunity to change the world for the better while giving you the ultimate career insurance.

 Here are a few sparks to grow your ideas in your mission to stand out:

-“Most recognized experts achieved success not because of some special genius, but because they learned how to put disparate elements together and present ideas in a new and meaningful way.”
+“Most recognized experts achieved success, not because of some special genius, but because they learned how to combine disparate elements and present ideas in a new and meaningful way.”

 “If you want to make a mark in your field, try to spell out the fundamental principles behind it.
 Surprisingly often, the central tenets of a field have never been consciously articulated.”

 Please check out my interview with Dorie.
 We recorded it live on Blab which was fun.
 The full transcript is below.

 If you've been pondering what's next?
 Or how can I be found in this noisy social media landscape, I hope this will help you take a few more steps on your journey.
 Grab a copy of Stand Out: How to Find Your Breakthrough Idea and Build a Following Around It here.

 For you readers, here's the full transcript of our interview.